-Dental implants can help smiles of almost any age replace any number of missing teeth!
-As long as you have a strong, fully developed jawbone, great oral health, and good overall health, there is no upper age limit for getting dental implants.
-This unique tooth loss solution can help young people as well, but we typically do not recommend dental implants for patients under 18, since their jawbone is still developing.
+As long as you have a strong, fully developed jawbone, great oral health, and fair overall health, there is no upper age limit for getting dental implants.
+This unique tooth loss solution can help young people as well, but we typically do not recommend dental implants for patients under 18 since their jawbone is still developing.
 Even if you do not qualify for implants at first, it is likely that you can qualify after some preparatory treatments, such as a bone graft or other oral health services.
-Once your mouth is ready for dental implants, we will plan your treatment around the number of teeth you are missing.
+Once your mouth is ready for dental implants in Torrington, we will plan your treatment around the number of teeth you are missing.

-If we are restoring a singular implant/tooth, an all-ceramic dental crown will be used.
+If we are restoring a single tooth, an all-ceramic dental crown will be used.
 It will be secured on top of a single dental implant after the implant has had time to bond with the surrounding bone.
 This crown will likely be able to fit in place between natural teeth without requiring any negative alterations or reduction.
 Because this restoration will have the same two-part structure as the teeth that surround it, you can expect it to offer outstanding aesthetics, blending seamlessly into your smile.
 Implant-supported crowns typically last longer, feel more natural, and provide better function than traditional dental bridges.

-Alternatively, if there is a gap of multiple consecutive teeth that requires restoration, our team can place two dental implants on either side to accommodate a full bridge, anchoring it securely in place.
+If multiple consecutive teeth require replacement, our team can place two dental implants on either side of the gap to accommodate a bridge, anchoring it securely in place.
 This method is far superior to a traditional bridge, which requires healthy teeth to be filed down to hold new crowns.

-Dentures can also be paired with state-of-the-art dental implants to provide a secure and permanent solution to extensive tooth loss.
-In fact, this method is very cost-effective, as our team can use a small number of strategic dental implants to anchor the prosthetic in place instead of allocating one implant per tooth.
-Patients may choose to have their new teeth anchored permanently in place or maintain a removable denture that allows for extra convenience – both options are available.
+Dentures can be paired with state-of-the-art dental implants to provide a secure and permanent solution to extensive tooth loss.
+In fact, this method is very cost effective, as our team can use a small number of dental implants to anchor the prosthetic in place instead of allocating one implant per tooth.
+Patients may choose to have their new teeth anchored permanently in place or maintain a removable denture — both options are available.

 Alternatively, if a patient needs to replace an entire arch of teeth at once, Teeth In A Day are available.
-This style of reconstructive treatment involves the placement of four to six dental implants at strategic angles, followed by the attachment of a custom, highly lifelike prosthetic.
+This style of reconstructive treatment involves the placement of 4 – 6 dental implants at strategic angles.
 Your new teeth can be placed directly after the surgical treatment, which means that this procedure truly lives up to its name!
-Better yet, the use of fewer implants makes it more cost-effective as well.

-A key thing to know about dental implants is that there is no set price for the procedure, as it can vary quite a bit depending on a patient’s specific needs and situation.
+A key thing to know about dental implants is that there is no set price for the procedure, as it can vary quite a bit depending on a patient’s specific needs.
 Regardless of this, however, they are still the most cost-effective replacement available today thanks to their longevity.
 You can count on us to be upfront with you about pricing.
 We will also do what we can to help you manage the cost of dental implants in Torrington.
 For example, we can help you file insurance claims and apply for financing.
 We even participate in a special dental savings plan.

-One of the biggest factors that influences the cost of dental implants is the specific type of treatment that you undergo.
-Logically, a single dental implant and its accompanying crown costs less than full mouth reconstruction.
+Logically, a single dental implant and its accompanying crown cost less than full mouth reconstruction.
 Similarly, a full implant denture supported by six or more implants may cost more than one that requires only four implants for support.
+Also, keep in mind that there are different implant brands, manufacturers, and types of implants, all of which can have a bearing on price.
+We strive to use only the highest-quality materials in our office.

-Most patients who have received dental implants would wholeheartedly agree that they are worth the price!
-Not only do dental implants offer unmatched stability and beautiful aesthetics, but they also preserve the jawbone and help your face to retain its natural shape.
-They even have the potential to last for a lifetime.
+Dental implants have the potential to last a lifetime.
 In fact, their longevity may make them a better long-term monetary value than treatments that have a lower upfront cost but that need to be replaced every few years, such as traditional dentures.
 Plus, because dental implants can prevent a number of oral health problems, such as gum sores from dentures, they can spare you from having to spend money on various restorative treatments and remedies.

 Dental insurance policies vary greatly in their approach to dental implants.
 Some cover them, while others do not.
 You will have to check your specific plan to see how it applies.
-Even if it does not cover the implants themselves, it might cover other portions of your treatment, such as preparatory procedure or your final restorations.
-Our team will help you understand your coverage, file your claims, and get as much as possible out of benefits.
-We will also assist you in exploring other financial resources.
-For example, most patients qualify for low-interest or no-interest financing through CareCredit.
-We want to help you afford this potentially lifechanging treatment!
+Even if it does not cover the implants themselves, it might cover other portions of your treatment, such as preparatory procedures or your final restorations.
+Our team will help you understand your coverage, file your claims, and get as much value as possible out of your policy.

 For dental implants to succeed, the patient’s jawbone needs to have enough healthy bone structure to support their placement and hold them securely in place.
 Unfortunately, patients who have struggled with periodontal disease or long-term tooth loss may discover that their jawbone quality is too compromised to make this transformative procedure viable.
 Thankfully, bone augmentation is available here in Torrington.
 During this procedure, bone graft material will be attached to the exposed tissue and then sutured close to encourage new, healthy growth.